 All students should familiarize themselves with the emergency procedures and evacuation routes in buildings they live in or use frequently.
-Students much be prepared to assess situations quickly but thoroughly and use common sense in determining a course of action.
+Students must be prepared to assess situations quickly and thoroughly and use common sense to determine a course of action.
 They should evacuate to assembly areas in an orderly manner when an alarm sounds or when directed to do so by emergency personnel.